ilammy/ilammy.github.io/_drafts/birth-of-a-patch.md

 the maintainer (Armin) was exceptionally nice and fixed all the nitpicks himself.

-I’m also very glad that my humor was not wasted.
+I'm also very glad that my humor was not wasted.
 Code comments are a vessel for oral tradition and they a good opportunity to occasionally have fun and make fun, for example, of stupid things we have to do for the sake of backwards compatibility.
-Don’t be so serious.
+Don't be so serious.

 ### Conclusions